Written by Marketa Pape (2nd edition, updated on 17.01.2019),

-Strong, modern, and reliable infrastructure is essential to secure jobs, growth and competitiveness in the European Union.
-Given this need, the EU supports the development of high-performing, sustainable and interconnected trans-European networks in three areas: transport, energy and digital infrastructure.
+The EU supports the development of high-performing, sustainable and interconnected trans-European networks in the areas of transport, energy and digital infrastructure.

 |Proposal for a regulation of the European Parliament and of the Council establishing the Connecting Europe Facility and repealing Regulations (EU) No 1316/2013 and (EU) No 283/2014|

 |Committees responsible:||Transport and Tourism (TRAN)|